Kremlin critic Navalny takes off on plane to Russia despite arrest threat

 Navalny says the Kremlin is afraid of him.
 The Kremlin, which only refers to him as the “Berlin patient,” laughs that off.
 Putin allies point to opinion polls that show the Russian leader is far more popular than Navalny, whom they call a blogger rather than a politician.

-Navalny took a flight operated by Russian airline Pobeda, owned by state-controlled Aeroflot.
+Some of his supporters gathered at Moscow’s Vnukovo airport despite bitterly cold minus 20 Celsius weather and over 4,500 new coronavirus cases a day in the Russian capital.

-His supporters plan to meet him at Moscow’s Vnukovo airport despite a forecast of bitterly cold minus 20 Celsius weather and over 4,500 new coronavirus cases a day in the Russian capital.
+Riot police made several detentions at the airport and cleared a crowd of people waiting for Navalny to land, Reuters reporters saw.

-So far, at least 2,000 people have used a Facebook page to say they plan to be there, with another 6,000 expressing an interest.
-Pro-Kremlin activists are also expected to turn up.
+There was a heavy police presence at the airport with dozens of police trucks.

-The Moscow prosecutor’s office, which says it has officially warned 15 pro-Navalny organisers, has said the event is illegal because it is not sanctioned by the authorities.
-That means that people who turn up could be detained, fined or jailed.
+Before Sunday, at least 2,000 people used used a Facebook page to say they plan to be there, with another 6,000 expressing an interest.
+Pro-Kremlin activists were also expected to turn up.

-Reuters reporters saw a heavy police presence at the airport with dozens of police trucks.
+The Moscow prosecutor’s office, which says it has officially warned 15 pro-Navalny organisers, had said the event was illegal because it was not sanctioned by the authorities.

-Citing COVID-19 restrictions, the airport has said it will not allow media inside.
+Citing COVID-19 restrictions, the airport had said it would not allow media inside.

-Reporting by Polina Ivanova, Maria Tsvetkova, Andrew Osborn, Anton Zverev and Gleb Stolyarov; Writing by Andrew Osborn; Editing by Frances Kerry and Pravin Char
+Reporting by Polina Ivanova, Maria Tsvetkova, Andrew Osborn, Maria Vasilyeva, Anton Zverev, Gleb Stolyarov and Tom Balmforth; Writing by Andrew Osborn; Editing by Frances Kerry and Pravin Char

 Our Standards: The Thomson Reuters Trust Principles.